 Alpha Emergence Behavioral Health’s mission is to prevent and alleviate the harms of sexual abuse by providing services to perpetrators and those at risk to commit an offense and offering education to involved agencies and the public on topics relevant to sexual abuse perpetration and prevention.

-AEBH is a community-based nonprofit agency providing inpatient (residential) and outpatient treatment and management of individuals who have committed a sexual offense or are at risk of committing sexual harm.
+AEBH is a community-based nonprofit agency providing all levels of outpatient services ranging from short term low intensity interventions to intensive outpatient treatment and management of individuals who have committed a sexual offense or are at risk of committing sexual harm.
+Our intensive outpatient program is designed to provide the same level of evidence-based treatment and supervision as our former inpatient program, but with the added benefit of greater flexibility and community integration.

 We believe change can only happen when clients are listened to, respected, and fully understood.
 We take the time to thoroughly examine clients’ problems in context, integrating multiple modalities and evidence-based practices to find unique solutions to meet the individual’s needs.
 We believe that programming should follow the latest research and evolve as we learn more about what works and what doesn’t and we are committed to ongoing improvement as individuals, clinicians, and as an organization.